Diabetes is a life-long health condition caused by excess levels of glucose in the blood

 Approximately 5% of all women giving birth in England and Wales have either pre-existing or gestational diabetes (GD), GD accounts for 87.5% of these cases (NICE, 2020) NICE NG3 Diabetes and pregnancy.
 Gestational diabetes arises usually during the second or third trimester.
 The hormones produced during pregnancy can make it difficult for the body to utilise insulin properly.
 Women affected by gestational diabetes do not have diabetes before pregnancy and after giving birth, blood glucose levels return to normal.
-However, women with a history of gestational diabetes are at a seven fold increased risk of developing type 2 diabetes in later life and should be made aware of the signs of hyperglycaemia alongside appropriate monitoring.
-In women with gestational diabetes, blood glucose usually return to normal soon after birth but can remain elevated requiring on-going management.
+However, women with a history of gestational diabetes are at a seven-fold increased risk of developing type 2 diabetes in later life and should be made aware of the signs of hyperglycaemia alongside appropriate monitoring.
+In women with gestational diabetes, blood glucose usually returns to normal soon after birth but can remain elevated requiring on-going management.

 Rarer forms of diabetes may include monogenetic diabetes, cystic fibrosis related diabetes, and diabetes caused by rare syndromes.
 Certain medications such as steroids and antipsychotics and surgery for hormonal imbalances could also lead to other types of diabetes.

 Typical symptoms of diabetes may include: